MerosCrypto/Meros/docs/RPC/Personal.md

 # Personal Module

-### `setMeritHolder`

-`setMeritHolder` sets the BLS Private Key to use for the Merit Holder, replacing the existing one.
-This is irreversible and will delete the existing Private Key.

-Arguments:
-- `privateKey` (string): Optional; creates a new Private Key if omitted.

-The result is a bool of true.

-### `getMeritHolder`

-`getMeritHolder` replies with the BLS Private Key of the node's Merit Holder.
-The result is a string of the Private Key.

 ### `setMnemonic`

-`setMnemonic` creates a new Wallet using the passed in Mnemonic and password and sets the node's Wallet to it.
-This is irreversible and will delete the existing Wallet.
+`setMnemonic` creates a new wallet using the passed in mnemonic and password.
+This is irreversible and will delete the existing wallet, having the node lose all access to the current Merit Holder and all funds.

 Arguments:
 - `mnemonic` (string): Optional; creates a new Mnemonic if omitted.